Wildst/dnd/dm/Awesomeness in Waterdeep/README.md

 **Flamerule 2**\
 Trying to find his missing friend (Floon), they find themselves in a dark alley in the Dock Ward, ready to enter a warehouse Floon's kidnappers are known to be around.

+### Session 2 - 25/04/2022
+The first part of the warehouse consists of some dusty rooms with only suspicious tables and a paper bird inside.
+The big room is more interesting, as it's holding 4 kenku's and a dozen dead people as well ( probable big fight between the Zhentarim and the Xanathar's Guild).
+After killing most of the kenku's, a loud noise underneath the stairs takes their attention and reveals a big loxodon priest.
+Hiding in that same room is Renaer, who tells about the legends of a big stash of dragons somewhere inside the city.\
+After some convincing the last kenku repeats some sentences and gives some information about where Floon might be (sewers, following the yellow signs). \
+**Flamerule 3**\
+After a good night rest, the paper bird is used to find the entrance to the sewers and gives more reason to believe that this is where Floon can be found.
+Who knows what will be hidden in these sewers...